marcusfgardiner/CV/README.md

 I am a Junior Developer with the business acumen, communication and delivery skills of a seasoned Management Consultant.
 I pride myself on software craftsmanship and I am driven by learning.

-I am a Software Developer with the business acumen, communication and delivery skills of a Management Consultant.
-I pride myself on software craftsmanship and I am driven by learning.

 Following 4 years as a Strategy & Operations Consultant at Deloitte, I took part in and won the 150+ hour Makers Academy & ETC Coding Competition.
-I loved the intensive 16 week bootcamp that followed.
+In the intensive 16 week bootcamp that followed, I loved beginning to develop my craft in an environment where the focus was honing a best-practice approach to development.

 I am looking to work as part of a cutting-edge team to solve difficult logical challenges and be a part of shaping and building what is technologically possible.

-Following 4 years as a Strategy & Operations Consultant at Deloitte, I took part in and won the 150+ hour Makers Academy & ETC Coding Competition.
-In the intensive 16 week bootcamp that followed, I loved developing my craft in an environment where the aspiration was to hone my craft.
-I am looking to work as part of a cutting-edge team to solve difficult logical challenges and be a part of shaping and building what is technologically possible.

-My passion for applying digital solutions to solve real world problems extends beyond my work and education.
-I will travel to the USA in 2018 as a Winston Churchill and Mental Health Foundation Fellow to research the uses of digital technology to support good mental health.

 ------------